 (1656-1741), an English astronomer, geophysicist, mathematician, meteorologist, and physicist who is best known for computing the orbit of the eponymous Halley's Comet.
 He was born in Haggerston, in east London, but his family came from Derbyshire.

-Patrick O'Healy, was...
-Another 61 words (4 lines of text) are included under the topic Early O'Haly Notables in all our PDF Extended History products and printed products wherever possible.
+Patrick O'Healy, was a Franciscan Bishop of Mayo...
+Another 56 words (4 lines of text) are included under the topic Early O'Haly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the O'Haly family to the New World and Oceana